neuronstar/neuronstar.github.io/content/cpe/conditional-probability-and-bayes.md

 Bayesian:
 - Probability is objective (educated guess).
 It is a conceptual tool to describe our degree of certainty.
-- Probability is **not necessarily** a one to one map of occurrences of events.
+- Probability is **not necessarily** a one-to-one map of occurrences of events.
-- Data (such as previous reoccurring event) is used to update our beliefs.
+- Data (such as a previous reoccurring event) is used to update our beliefs.
 - Parameters of models are random.